MarufZak/react-simplified/README.md

 # React-simplified

 This project serves as a minimalistic implementation of the React library, originally created and maintained by Facebook.
-It's designed to offer a streamlined and focused version of React.

 ## Features

 - **JSX-Runtime**: Custom JSX runtime for creating React elements.
+- **Event Handlers**: Support for dom-attachable event handlers.

 ### Installation